Welcome riders! A few tips/info for the 4 Peaks Gran Fondo:

 Lunch will be provided for all riders as part of the registration fee and non-rider family and friends will have the option to purchase meals as well.
 The awards ceremony will be held roughly at 2:00 pm (note that ride support ends at 3:00 pm).

 The relay team must have at least one rider ride every mile of the course.
 For instance, the first relay rider rolls out at the start in Inkom, and head up towards Crystal Summit.
 The transition zone for the second leg is the slate rock pit on the right hand side of the road before you turn off of Crystal and go back up Scout.
 The timing company has said there will be a chip on each rider, so there will be no timing chip to pass from one rider to the next.

 The next rider will ride up Scout Mountain and into Inkom to the next transition area.
 They will then trade to the 3rd rider who will ride from Inkom to the top of Pebble, finishing their section near the LDS church located at 150 Snow Peak Boulevard.
 The 4th rider will then leave the transition zone and head up the 4th peak, Buckskin.
 When completed, the team should rally back at the transition zone, and finish the race as a team so they can all receive finishers medals and enjoy a yummy meal.

-Parking for the relay riders will be located at Cherry Springs Campground (about 1 mile from the transition zone).
-The second transition zone parking will be at the start/finish at Stuart Park in Inkom.
+Parking for the relay riders will be located at Slate Rock Pit transition Area.
+The second transition zone parking will be at the start/finish at Inkom Park in Inkom.
 The third transition zone parking is in the church parking lot.
 (Refer to course maps section for clarification.)

 Thank you for riding with us this year!